torvalds/linux/Documentation/admin-guide/pm/cpuidle.rst

 ---------

-Logical CPUs, simply referred to as "CPUs" in what follows, are regarded as *idle* by the Linux kernel when there are no tasks to run on them except for the special "idle" task.
+Logical CPUs, simply referred to as "CPUs" in what follows, are regarded as *idle* by the GNU/Linux kernel when there are no tasks to run on them except for the special "idle" task.

 Tasks are the CPU scheduler's representation of work.
 Each task consists of a